Capture Full PageCapture Full PageAdd to Chrome

 How to Save a Screenshot as PDF in Chrome

 Saving a screenshot as PDF in Chrome converts the captured image into a document format suitable for sharing, printing, or archiving.
-Capture Full Page lets you save any screenshot as a PDF document directly — no external conversion tools needed.
+Capture Full Page lets you save any screenshot as a PDF document directly, no external conversion tools needed.
 Capture the visible area, a selected region, or the entire page, annotate it in the built-in editor, and click the PDF button to export.
 The PDF is generated locally and saved to your Downloads folder.
+The editor also exports as PNG or JPEG, and very tall pages are automatically delivered as multi-page PDF so nothing gets cut off.
 For an overview of all capture methods, see our guide to screenshots in Chrome.
 Need a full page screenshot before exporting?
 You can also copy to clipboard instead of saving a file.

 3 Ways to Get It Done